 Currants & Raisins

-Though the traditional fruitcake (a.k.a. "doorstop") has mostly gone out of fashion, there are a number of other popular holiday deserts that contain currants and raisins, including various cookies and cakes, like yummy Stollen, Panettone, and Christmas Puddings.
+Though the traditional fruitcake (a.k.a. "doorstop") has mostly gone out of fashion, there are a number of other popular holiday desserts that contain currants and raisins, including various cookies and cakes, like yummy Stollen, Panettone, and Christmas Puddings.

 While these dried fruits can add a little sweet chewiness to your desserts, they can also be highly toxic to your dog’s kidneys.
-Not all dogs are affected by the toxin and we don't yet know what the exact toxin is.
+Not all dogs are affected by the toxin, and we don't yet know what the exact toxin is.
 However, in the dogs that are affected, the result can be devastating, permanent, expensive, and a potentially fatal case of acute renal (kidney) failure.
 And note that grapes can also cause this same problem in dogs.

-It's important to keep all nuts out of your pet’s mouth (as any nut can be a choking hazard or even cause pancreatitis or an intestinal obstruction), but one type of nut in particular can carry additional dangers for your dogs.
+It's important to keep all nuts out of your pet’s mouth (as any nut can be a choking hazard or even cause pancreatitis or an intestinal obstruction), but one type of nut, in particular, can carry additional dangers for your dogs.

 Given their potent punch of low carbs, healthy fats, and important vitamins and minerals, macadamia nuts are a popular snack during the holidays and on the keto diet.
 But macadamia nuts can cause tremors, high fever, and a temporary loss of use of the back legs in dogs.

 And this is in addition to their ability to cause pancreatitis (due to the high fat content) and the intestinal obstruction risk that these (and other nuts) can cause when a dog eats them.
 Because of this, it's good to take extra precautions to keep these nuts off of coffee tables, counters, and other areas that might be in your dog’s reach.
 And that precaution goes even double if those macadamia nuts are covered in chocolate, as so many are!
-Learn more about macadamia nuts and dogs.
+Learn more about nuts and dogs.

-Allium veggies are the species of plant that include onion, garlic, leeks, shallots and chives.
-Whether cooked or uncooked these popular veggies can be toxic to your dog or cat.
+Allium veggies are the species of plant that include onion, garlic, leeks, shallots, and chives.
+Whether cooked or uncooked, these popular veggies can be toxic to your dog or cat.